eisenzopf/redactomatic/README.md

       model-class: anonymize.AnonRestoreEntityText
 ```

-The `anonomizer.AnonRestoreEntityText` class is used to restore all the text that was previously redacted by the named entity.
+The `anonomizer.AnonRestoreEntityText` class is used to restore any text that was redacted by a redactor rule for the same named entity.
+This class will restore the text for an entity regardless of which class was used to anonymize it.
 It takes no parameters.

-In the default configuration the \_IGNORE\_ entity tag is redacted using the redactor.RedactPhraseList class and then restored at the end using the anonymize.AnonRestoreEntityText class.
-This is one example of how the ignore/restore pattern can be used but you can use it however you want to restore text redacted by other classes and have as many restorable entities as you want.
+In the default configuration file [data/ignore.yml](data/ignore.yml) , the \_IGNORE\_ entity tag is redacted using the `redactor.RedactPhraseList` class and then restored at the end using the `anonymize.AnonRestoreEntityText` class.
+This is one example of how the ignore/restore pattern can be used but you can use this class to restore text redacted by other classes and have as many restorable entities as you want.

-This class restores the original text so do not use it for anything the contains PII that needs to remain redacted.
+As this class restores the original text take care not to accidentially restore PII that needs to remain redacted.

 #### anonymize.AnonNullString